This story was originally published January 2023

 "We’ve joked about trying to keep the heating off until the end of November but we’ll see if that’s possible," adds Lauren.

 According to an annual survey conducted by Deloitte, cost of living is now the primary concern among Gen Z and millennials, with around half of the 23,000 they spoke to living paycheque to paycheque.
 Renting, which is the solution for the many of us who can’t afford to own property, is eating up large chunks of individual incomes.
-Recent research found that four in 10 young people spend more than 30% of their income on rent, exceeding the threshold that is considered 'affordable'.
+Research found that four in 10 young people spend more than 30% of their income on rent, exceeding the threshold that is considered 'affordable'.
 In London, where rents are highest and housing accounts for an even larger proportion of household spending, 40% of people fear they will struggle to make their payments in the next six months.
-In recent weeks, London Mayor Sadiq Khan renewed calls for an urgent rent freeze to stave off the wave of defaults that is bound to arrive in the near future.

 When it comes to bills and rent, shared housing is intended to provide an affordable option for expenses that are heftier when shouldered alone.
 The Office for National Statistics has found that people who live alone spend more on rent, food, bills and other household costs (including furnishings) than those who live with just one other adult.
 With sharers finding themselves in increasingly precarious financial positions, many are searching for savings in areas that are within their control, such as grocery choices and energy habits.